WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

 Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.
+Because `clear` needs to truncate the `String`, it needs to get a mutable reference.

 ##### String Literals as Slices